onivim/oni2/docs/docs/other/faq.md

 Nightly builds are published to the [Early Access Portal](https://v2.onivim.io/early-access-portal).

 Auto-update is a [work-in-progress](https://github.com/onivim/oni2/issues/559), until it is implemented, you'll need to download the latest build manually from the [Early Access Portal](https://v2.onivim.io/early-access-portal).

+### Is there a trial version?

+Not yet - but once we hit V1, we'll be making a trial / evaluation version available for download.

+In the meantime, though, you can [build from source](https://onivim.github.io/docs/for-developers/building) if you want to give it a shot.

 ## Licensing